Jump to content

 Q: Which one do you dislike more, cold or hot?

 A: It must be hot.
 Because I sweat a lot.
 If it's cold, just wear more clothes and you'll be able to get through it.
 But if possible, it is better to have a suitable temperature. . .
-If it's too cold, your movements will be sluggish.
+If it's too cold, my movements will be sluggish.

 Q: Do you sing in the shower?